Convert Text to SVG

 Will the downloaded SVG match the preview?

 Exactly.
-The exported file uses the same width, height, viewBox, and font stack you see in the preview metrics.
+The exported file uses the same width, height, viewBox, and font outlines you see in the preview metrics.

 Can I have multiple lines?